 In December of 2013, I started reading a book called “Clean Code” written by Robert C. Martin and I have to say that I’ve learned lots, lots of things from it.
-Previously, in the ninth part of tips for developing software, I already mentioned a short paragraph about Clean Code, as well as I’ve also been writing some recent articles about this topic (in Portuguese).
+To prove it, I have also been writing some recent articles about this topic (in Portuguese).
 Today, I’ll go a little bit further on this set of practices and give some orientations on how to use it.
 Clean your code now!

 Before I start off, I’d like to state that this is my first article written in English, so, in advance, I apologize for my grammar mistakes and any incoherence.